otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-collections-and-linq.md

 jagged[1] = new int[] { 4, 5 };
 ```

-**Why this matters.** Arrays are fast and memory-efficient, but that fixed size is a real limitation.
+Arrays are fast and memory-efficient, but that fixed size is a real limitation.
 You can't add a sixth item to a five-item array.
 That's exactly the gap `List<T>` fills.

 ### 1.1 A modern shorthand: collection expressions